sweeneyian/VersiLab_Plugin/README.md

 package com.Proteus.algorithms contains Image Processing algorithms.

-'CoreDectionOCV' is during the background calibration phase
+`CoreDectionOCV` is during the background calibration phase

-'CorePopulationOCV' uses the results of cores detected in 'CoreDetectionOCV' to draw circles in the starting of camera image stream.
+`CorePopulationOCV` uses the results of cores detected in `CoreDetectionOCV` to draw circles in the starting of camera image stream.

-To implement a new image processing algorithm called 'NewAlgorithm' that gaussian  blurs the image stream
+To implement a new image processing algorithm called `NewAlgorithm` that gaussian  blurs the image stream

-create a  NewAlgorithm.java file in com.Proteus.algorithms
+create a  `NewAlgorithm.java` file in `com.Proteus.algorithms`

 	package com.Proteus.algorithms;